ErrantThinking/errantthinking.github.io/content/christmas_in_july_2025/index.md

 Before 2018, it was referred to as "Secret Santicore" or simply "Santicore", and it seems to have occurred at least in part in the OSR Discord in 2017, although the Discord messages as a historic record are unreliable at best and messy with it being all conversational.
-The 2018 Secret Santicorn seems to have been encouraged by Jojiro (@jojirius) as a less formal version of Santicore.
+The 2018 Secret Santicorn seems to have been encouraged by Jojiro (jojirius) as a less formal version of Santicore.
-By the Discord archives, Torch Hollow (@hollowscribe) is the first to mention the term "Santicorn" accompanied with a modified traditional ink print of a unicorn wearing a real Santa hat.
+By the Discord archives, Torch Hollow (hollowscribe) is the first to mention the term "Santicorn" accompanied with a modified traditional ink print of a unicorn wearing a real Santa hat.

 <img
     src="santicorn.jpg"